Must be 21 years of age at time of appointment to peace officer (completion of academy)

 Sound physical condition, ability to swim, and hearing adequate to perform all the essential duties and functions of a Warden.

-High school diploma, GED, or California High School Proficiency Examination; Equivalent to completion of two years (60 semester units) of college with 18 semester units in the biological sciences, police science or law enforcement, natural resources conservation, ecology or related fields.
-(Students who have 30 semester units of college, and have 18 semester units completed in the required or related fields, will be admitted to the examination, but must produce evidence of completion of 60 semester units before they can be considered eligible for appointment.)
+Equivalent to completion of two years (60 semester units) of college with 18 semester units in any related courses.
+(Students who have 30 semester units of college and have 18 semester units completed in the required or related fields and meet all other MQ’s will have their application accepted but must produce evidence of completion of 60 semester units before they can be considered eligible for appointment.)

-The Department has determined that “related fields” are, but are not limited to: Animal Science, botany, chemistry, conservation, ecology, entomology, environmental management, environmental science, environmental studies, fisheries or wildlife management, forestry, geography, geology, herpetology, life science, mammalogy, marine biology, natural resources, oceanography, ornithology, physics, psychology, plant taxonomy, water quality management, wilderness survival and zoology.
+NOTE: The Department has determined that “related fields” are, but are not limited to: accounting, agriculture, animal science, anthropology, astronomy, biological sciences, botany, business, chemistry, computer science, communication, conservation, criminal justice, ecology, economics, English, entomology, environmental management, environmental science, environmental studies, ethnic studies, fisheries or wildlife management, forestry, geography, geology, herpetology, history, law enforcement, life science, mammalogy, marine biology, marketing, statistics, military transfer credits, multidisciplinary studies, natural resources conservation, oceanography, ornithology, physics, police science, psychology, plant taxonomy, political science, public administration, social studies, sociology and all social sciences, water quality management, wilderness survival, and zoology.

 U.S. citizen or permanent resident alien who is eligible and has applied for citizenship; must be a citizen at time of appointment.